Eric Clapton (vocals, guitar; born March 30, 1945)

-Born in the British village of Ripley in 1945, Clapton took up the guitar at age 15 and joined his first group, the Roosters, in early 1963.
-His first noteworthy band was the Yardbirds, whose 1964 concert recording, Five Live Yardbirds, announced Clapton’s talent as a fiery blues stylist adept at the group’s trademark “rave-ups.”
+The Yardbirds’ 1964 concert recording, Five Live Yardbirds, announced Clapton’s talent as a fiery blues stylist adept at the group’s trademark “rave-ups.”
 In 1965, John Mayall asked the budding star to join his group, the Bluesbreakers.
-He appeared on the remarkable 1966 recording Bluesbreakers--John Mayall With Eric Clapton.
+He appeared on the remarkable 1966 recording Bluesbreakers – John Mayall with Eric Clapton.
 During his yearlong tenure with Mayall, Clapton earned the nickname “Slowhand” and inspired the scrawling of “Clapton Is God” graffiti around London.
 Next he joined fellow Mayall alumni Jack Bruce and Ginger Baker in Cream, a trio that proved equally adept at lengthy blues improvisations and arty, blues-based psychedelic pop.

-After Cream came a brief alliance with American roots-rockers Delaney and Bonnie.
+In 1969, Clapton and Baker teamed up with Steve Winwood of Traffic and Ric Grech of Family to form the band Blind Faith.
+The group made its debut at Hyde Park in London that June and released one album.
+After that came a brief alliance with American roots-rockers Delaney and Bonnie.
 This led directly to Clapton’s first solo album, Eric Clapton, which exhibited some newfound emphases. ("Betcha didn’t think I knew how to rock and roll,” he sang in “Blues Power.")
 Clapton drew from the pool of musicians who played on Eric Clapton in forming Derek and the Dominos, which found him joined by keyboardist Bobby Whitlock, bassist Carl Radle and drummer Jim Gordon.
 The double album Layla...and Other Assorted Love Songs (1970) became one of the cornerstone rock records of the Seventies.
 Clapton became addicted to heroin during this period, and a second Derek and the Dominos album was begun but never completed as he became ever-more reclusive.

-Clapton remained a prolific artist throughout the Eighties, releasing a live double album that reached #2 (Just One Night), cutting two albums (Behind the Sun and August) with Phil Collins as producer, and launching his own label, Duck Records, in 1983, with one of his stronger studio efforts, Money and Cigarettes.
+Clapton remained a prolific artist throughout the Eighties, releasing a live double album that reached Number Two (Just One Night), cutting two albums (Behind the Sun and August) with Phil Collins as producer, and launching his own label, Duck Records, in 1983, with one of his stronger studio efforts, Money and Cigarettes.
 In January 1987, he undertook the first of what would become an annual series of multi-night stands at London’s Royal Albert Hall.
 In 1992, his career received a major boost from his appearance on MTV’s Unplugged series.
 Returning to his roots on the heels of that acoustic folk-blues set, Clapton next cut a long-promised blues album, From the Cradle (1994).
-Throughout the Nineties, he continued to amass hits--no mean feat, given the shifting musical climate--including “Tears in Heaven,” a memorable elegy for his late son Conor; “Change the World,” a beatbox-driven collaboration with R&B artist/producer Babyface that won a Grammy for Record of the Year; and “My Father’s Eyes,” a ballad from his 1998 album Pilgrim.
+Throughout the Nineties, he continued to amass hits – no mean feat, given the shifting musical climate – including “Tears in Heaven,” a memorable elegy for his late son Conor; “Change the World,” a beatbox-driven collaboration with R&B artist/producer Babyface that won a Grammy for Record of the Year, and “My Father’s Eyes,” a ballad from his 1998 album Pilgrim.

 In 1998, Clapton, a recovering alcoholic and drug addict, opened the Crossroads Centre, a medical facility for substance abusers, on Antigua.
-Since then, he has organized three Crossroads Guitar Festivals to benefit the center.
+Since then, he has organized four Crossroads Guitar Festivals to benefit the center.
 The first was held in 2004 in Dallas.
-He has also done two in the Chicago area, in 2007 and 2010.
-Another festival is planned for 2013 in New York City.
+He has also done two in the Chicago area, in 2007 and 2010, and one at Madison Square Garden in New York City in 2013.
 The festivals feature an amazing array of guitarists.